Locust Point Industrial Area in Baltimore, Maryland — The American Northeast (Mid-Atlantic)

 Erected by The Baltimore Museum of Industry.
 (Marker Number 3.)

 Location.
-39° 16.449′ N, 76° 36.057′ W. Marker is in Riverside in Baltimore, Maryland.
-Marker can be reached from Key Highway east of Boyle Street, on the right when traveling west.
+39° 16.449′ N, 76° 36.057′ W. Marker is in Baltimore, Maryland.
+It is in the Locust Point Industrial Area.
+It can be reached from Key Highway east of Boyle Street, on the right when traveling west.
 Touch for map.
-Marker is at or near this postal address: 1415 Key Highway, Baltimore MD 21230, United States of America.
-Touch for directions.
+Marker is at or near this postal address: 1415 Key Highway, Baltimore MD 21230,

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Bethlehem Steel Shipyard Crane (here, next to this marker); Hull of the Gov. R.M.
-McLane (a few steps from this marker); Knabe Piano Factory Cupola (a few steps from this marker); Working Point by David Hess (a few steps from this marker); Platt and Company Oyster Packers (a few steps from this marker); a different marker also named Platt and Company Oyster Packers (within shouting distance of this marker); Raymond R. Allen Court (approx. 0.2 miles away); Fort Look-Out (approx. 0.4 miles away).
-Touch for a list and map of all markers in Riverside.
+At least 8 other markers are within walking distance of this marker: Bethlehem Steel Shipyard Crane (here, next to this marker); Hull of the Gov. R.M.
+McLane (a few steps from this marker); Knabe Piano Factory Cupola (a few steps from this marker); Working Point by David Hess (a few steps from this marker); Platt and Company Oyster Packers (a few steps from this marker); a different marker also named Platt and Company Oyster Packers (within shouting distance of this marker); Bethlehem Steel Whirley Crane, 1942 (about 300 feet away, measured in a direct line); Raymond R. Allen Court (approx. 0.2 miles away).
+Touch for a list and map of all markers in Baltimore.

 Credits.
-This page was last revised on April 17, 2020.
+This page was last revised on February 20, 2021.
 It was originally submitted on March 16, 2019, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 167 times since then.
+This page has been viewed 423 times since then and 17 times this year.
 Photos: 1, 2, 3. submitted on March 16, 2019, by Devry Becker Jones of Washington, District of Columbia.